zapabob/ROCm/docs/conceptual/using-gpu-sanitizer.md

     sudo apt-get install hipfft-asan hipsparse-asan migraphx-asan miopen-hip-asan rocalution-asan rocblas-asan rocfft-asan rocm-core-asan rocsparse-asan hipblaslt-asan mivisionx-asan rocsolver-asan
 ```

-**Note**: It is recommended to install all address sanitizer packages.
+**Note**: It is recommended to install all ASan packages.
 If the optional instrumented math libraries are not installed, the address sanitizer cannot find issues within those libraries.

 ## Using AMD-supplied ASan instrumented libraries

-ROCm releases have optional packages containing additional address sanitizer instrumented builds of the ROCm libraries usually found in `/opt/rocm-<version>/lib`.
+ROCm releases have optional packages containing additional ASan instrumented builds of the ROCm libraries usually found in `/opt/rocm-<version>/lib`.
 The instrumented libraries have identical names as the regular uninstrumented libraries and are located in `/opt/rocm-<version>/lib/asan`.
 These additional libraries are built using the `amdclang++` and `hipcc` compilers, while some uninstrumented libraries are built with g++.
 The preexisting build options are used, but, as descibed above, additional options are used: `-fsanitize=address`, `-shared-libsan` and `-g`.

 These additional libraries avoid additional developer effort to locate repositories, identify the correct branch, check out the correct tags, and other efforts needed to build the libraries from the source.
 And they extend the ability of the process to detect addressing errors into the ROCm libraries themselves.